Monday, January 28, 2013

 a) Carpenter squares were in regular use centuries before Silas Hawes of Shaftsbury, Vermont, made his first steel square in 1815, beginning what became The Eagle Square Co.
 Local lore wants Hawes to be the inventor of the carpenter square, but it isn't so.

-c) The intertwining of design - contemplative - and practice in construction unraveled during the Industrial Revolution.
+c) The intertwining of design - contemplative and theoretical - and practice in construction unraveled during the Industrial Revolution.
 As the master-carpenter and master-mason evolved into the separate professions of architect, engineer, and builder each lost parts of the knowledge and skills, as well as the understanding and appreciation of what the others was doing.